tadaspetra/astro-video-call/BLOG.md

 4. Redirect the site to a URL with the channel name.
 5. Display the channel name with a video call.

 The code for this project can be found [here](https://github.com/tadaspetra/astro-video-call).
-And you can find out more about Agora video calling [here](https://docs.agora.io/en/video-calling/get-started/get-started-uikit?platform=reactjs).
+You can find out more about Agora video calling [here](https://docs.agora.io/en/video-calling/get-started/get-started-uikit?platform=reactjs).

 Thank you for reading!